mnaveenchand/github-bookmarking-app/README.md

 bookmark: false
 }
 ] `

-bookmark filed indicates if the particular repository is either by bookmarked or not by a boolean.
+Note: bookmark field in response indicates if the particular repository is either by bookmarked or not by a boolean.

-2. A particular repository can be bookmarked by its id with response as follows https://gitbookmarkmanager.herokuapp.com/bookmarks/bookmark/32726038 with response `32726038 added to bookmarks list`
+2. A particular repository can be bookmarked by its id with response as follows https://gitbookmarkmanager.herokuapp.com/bookmarks/bookmark/32726038 with response
+`32726038 added to bookmarks list`

-3.For List of all bookmarks, the end point  is https://gitbookmarkmanager.herokuapp.com/bookmarks/list and response is `[
+3.For List of all bookmarks, the end point  is https://gitbookmarkmanager.herokuapp.com/bookmarks/list and response is

+`[
 {
 reposid: 171660097,